-John Hancock has a low level of complaints in comparison to what is expected in the market for their premium volume.
-We researched John Hancock’s complaints trends for the most recent three years and complaints have been consistently low, with the most recent complaint trend score at 0.26 for a total of 24 complaints in 2019 according to the National Association of Insurance Commissioner’s (NAIC) National Complaint Index Report.
+John Hancock has a low level of complaints in comparison to what is expected in the market for its premium volume.
+We researched John Hancock’s complaints trends for the most recent three years, and complaints have been consistently low, with the most recent complaint trend score at 0.40 for a total of 26 complaints in 2020, according to the National Association of Insurance Commissioner’s (NAIC) National Complaint Index Report.
 John Hancock is also a Better Business Bureau accredited company, this means they have a track record of addressing complaints, their BBB rating is A+.

 Financial Strength: A+ (Superior)

 If you are researching life insurance companies to choose the best one for you, it is a good idea to check the financial strength of the company.
-John Hancock has an AM Best financial strength rating of A+ (Superior) and they have held this rating for several years running.
+John Hancock has an AM Best financial strength rating of A+ (Superior) and it has held this rating for several years running.

 Price of John Hancock Life Insurance

-For smokers participating in the Quit Smoking Incentive, they will benefit from non-smoker rates for three years to give them a chance to quit smoking, and these savings are significant.
+Smokers participating in the Quit Smoking Incentive will benefit from nonsmoker rates for three years to give them a chance to quit smoking, and these savings are significant.
 No other insurer we reviewed offered a program like this.

-We looked up the rates for John Hancock’s Vitality Simple Term Life Insurance for sample ages 25, 35, and 45-years old.
-In the table below we included our finding for the monthly cost for a healthy non-smoker and smoker pricing for $250,000 of term life insurance.
-It is important to note, the choice of “health options” on their quote are: fair, average, good and excellent.
+We looked up the rates for John Hancock’s Vitality Simple Term Life Insurance for sample ages 25, 35, and 45 years old.
+In the table below we included our findings for the monthly cost for a healthy nonsmoker and smoker pricing for $250,000 of term life insurance.
+It is important to note, the choice of “health options” on their quote are: fair, average, good, and excellent.

 When we tested the 45-year-old male and female and used “excellent” health for a smoker rating, instead of the average health rating, we found that prices were the same.

-Rates were obtained from the John Hancock website where you can enter your own personal information and get a quote, note that your email address and phone number are required, but the quote is shown instantly, so you do not need to wait for a call back to have your price estimate.
+Rates were obtained from the John Hancock website where you can enter your own personal information and get a quote.
+The quote is shown instantly, so you do not need to wait for a call back to have your price estimate.